-- 55.1 Effective July 1, 2008, the City established and administered a plan and trust to provide a retiree health stipend defined contribution benefit plan.
+- 55.1 The City has established and administers a plan and trust to provide a retiree health stipend defined contribution benefit plan.
 Under this plan and trust, benefits paid to employees will be tax free, for as long as allowed by federal and state law, contributions will be pre-tax and trust income will be tax exempt. - 55.2 The terms and conditions of eligibility and the amount of the stipend payments will be as provided in the plan documents.
 If there is any conflict between this MOU and the current plan document, the current plan document controls.
 The plan and trust will provide that benefits and/or contributions may be adjusted up or down, even after retirement, to take into account changes recommended by the actuary as required to pay for the benefits.
-Any modifications to the employer's contributions to the Post-Retirement Medical Benefits Defined Contribution Plan is subject to meet and confer by the parties.
+Any modification to the employer's contributions to the Post-Retirement Medical Benefits Defined Contribution Plan is subject to meet and confer by the parties.
 An Actuarial analysis of the plan shall be performed no less than every two (2) years.
 The cost of the actuary shall be paid for by the plan.